-The coda of a George Saunders story about a morbidly obese man who ends up in prison after accidentally smothering his boss to death.
+Here’s the coda of a George Saunders short story about a guy who ends up in prison after accidentally smothering his boss to death.
 Like ‘Alice in Wonderland’, it’s all mirth and whimsy until the past paragraph:

 He gives us a need for love, and no way to get any.
 He gives us a desire to be liked, and personal attributes that make us utterly unlikable.
 Having placed his flawed and needy children in a world of exacting specifications, he deducts the difference between what we have and what we need from our hearts and our self-esteem and our mental health.

-And I will emerge again from between the legs of my mother, a slighter and more beautiful baby, designed for a different life, in which I am masterful, sleek as a deer, a winner.
+And I will emerge again from between the legs of my mother, a more beautiful baby, designed for a different life, in which I am masterful, sleek as a deer, a winner.

 One response to “‘Weren’t the simplest tasks hard?’”

 wow…George Saunders…gotta go find this